Service Year Programs Respond to Disasters

 Disaster Response Throughout History

-As we monitor the recovery efforts after Hurricanes Harvey and Irma, we are reminded about the power of service years to help communities respond to natural disasters.
+As communities continue to respond to the 2017 hurricanes and prepare for the 2018 hurricane season, we are reminded about the power of service years to help communities respond to natural disasters.
 From AmeriCorps’ response after Hurricane Katrina to the team of dedicated AmeriCorps members who were on the scene in Joplin, Missouri just hours after the tornado destroyed the community — national service is critical to the immediate and long-term recovery of communities in the wake of natural disasters.

 Northern California Wildfires

-Thanks to national service, seven teams have been activated to support Hurricane Maria recovery operations in Puerto Rico and the U.S. Virgin Islands.
-This includes four AmeriCorps Disaster Response Teams that will set up volunteer and donations management operations.
+Thanks to national service, seven teams were activated to support Hurricane Maria recovery operations in Puerto Rico and the U.S. Virgin Islands.
+This included four AmeriCorps Disaster Response Teams that set up volunteer and donations management operations.

 In the immediate aftermath of Hurricane Harvey, over 550 AmeriCorps members were deployed to Texas to help the community respond.